Official Airline of Creating Change

 Transgender Self-Empowerment: Building Communities for Resilience, Safety, Health, and Life

 Transgender people experience systematic unemployment and underemployment, discrimination, harassment, violence, and murder at alarming rates.
-Ninety percent 90% of transgender people surveyed in Injustice at Every Turn, the national survey conducted by the National Gay and Lesbian Task Force and the National Center for Transgender Equality, reported experiencing harassment, mistreatment, and discrimination.
+Ninety percent 90% of transgender people surveyed in Injustice at Every Turn, the national survey conducted by the National Gay LGBTQ Task Force and the National Center for Transgender Equality, reported experiencing harassment, mistreatment, and discrimination.
 In the same survey, 19% reported being denied a house or apartment and 11% reported being evicted from a home or apartment because of their gender expression/identity.
 Fifty-three percent reported being harassed in places of public accommodations which includes restaurants, bathrooms, buses, airplanes and trains.
 Forty-one percent reported not having identification that matched their gender identity.
 Over one-fifth of those who interacted with police reported harassment.
 This anti-transgender bias puts transgender people at great risk in society and places transgender people's health and economic, emotional, and physical well-being at risk, while significantly lowering life expectancy.
 The pervasive negative impacts of this anti-transgender bias coupled with structural racism have been especially devastating for transgender people of color and has caused transgender woman of color, particularly black transwomen, to be murdered on our streets with seeming impunity.

 In this Day Long Institute, we will explore community building across race, class, and cultural barriers to assist both individuals and the community at large in being resilient in the face of systematic oppressions and violence.
 We will unpack different community building models traditionally used outside the LGBT community and others.
 The hope and intent is to be practical as well as about sharing analysis and ideas so that there are "take aways" for everyone to improve community building.